Part of the Check Into Cash chain · locations

 Check Into Cash in Murfreesboro, TN is located at 1660 Middle Tennessee Blvd G, a standalone location convenient for residents across Murfreesboro and surrounding Middle Tennessee communities.
 The storefront is open Mon-Fri with extended evening hours, offering Saturday service for customers who need weekend access.
 Hours are Mon 9AM-7PM, Tue-Thu 9AM-6PM, Fri 9AM-7PM, and Sat 9AM-4PM, with Sunday closures.

-This Murfreesboro location specializes in fast cash solutions including payday loans, title loans, and other short-term lending options.
+This Murfreesboro location specializes in short-term cash-access services including payday loans, title loans, and other short-term lending options.
 For application details, service questions, or to discuss your lending needs, call +1 615-895-6100 during business hours.
 The team can walk you through the process and answer questions about documentation and eligibility.

 For Murfreesboro residents facing unexpected expenses or cash flow gaps, Check Into Cash provides a quick alternative to traditional bank loans.
-Bring valid government-issued ID, proof of income, and banking information when you visit.
-Same-day funding is often available, making this location a practical choice for urgent financial needs.
+Bring valid government-issued ID, proof of income, and banking information when you visit. provider-stated funding timing is often available, making this location a practical choice for urgent financial needs.

 Services & Features